elan-ev/opencast-studio/CONFIGURATION.md

 Settings configured by the user have the lowest priority and are overwritten by both, the server config (e.g. `settings.toml`) and query parameters.
-Query parameters also override settings given in server config(e.g. `settings.toml`).
+Query parameters also override settings given in the server config (e.g. `settings.toml`).
 Additionally, on the settings page, values that are already preconfigured via `settings.toml` or a query parameter are hidden from the user.